NuvioLife

 The honest trade-off

-Doesn't pay on accidental death.
-Pair with low-cost standalone AD&D ($2–$5 per employee per month for $100k of accident coverage) and you've covered both bases for less than the sub-30% LR group life premium would have cost.
+It doesn't pay out for accidental death.
+Pair it with cheap standalone AD&D ($2–$5 per employee per month for $100,000 of accident coverage) and you've covered both, usually for less than what the bundled basic life cost in the first place.

 Sales-deck-ready